How much should I study for the CMA, CPA, or CPA?

-This is one of the most common questions that we get asked, and it is a very important question.
-If you do not study enough, you will probably fail the exam.
+This is one of the most common questions that people ask us, and it is a very important question.
+If you do not study enough, you will probably fail the certification exam.
 If you study too much, you will probably pass the exam, but you will not have used your time efficiently.

-Overall (the long-term), we cannot give you a total amount of time that you need to study because it is so different for each person based on your specific education, experience, study speed, etc. The mock exam can give you a good sense of how prepared you are, but you will need to be honest with yourself in making an assessment of your level of readiness.
-Some of the things that you need to consider are:
+We cannot give you a total amount of time that you need to study because it is so different for each person based on your specific education, experience, study speed, etc. The mock exam can give you a good sense of how prepared you are, but you will need to be honest with yourself in making an assessment of your level of readiness.

 - How confident are you when answering a question?
 Do you KNOW that choice C is correct, or do you only THINK (or hope) that it is correct?

 - For theory questions, do you know why the incorrect choices are incorrect?
 If you know why they are incorrect, that is a very good indication that you understand the topic.

 - Would you be able to explain the topic to someone else?
 If you know it well enough to explain it clearly to someone else, you know that topic very well.